1mediumRed Bell Pepper, cut lengthwise into thin strips

 4Scallions, green parts only, cut into 1-inch-long strips (optional)

 Purée vinegar, miso, garlic, sugar, ginger, and sesame oil in blender.
 With machine running, gradually pour in ¼ cup sunflower oil; blend until mixture is creamy.

 Preheat the oven's broiler.
-Line a baking sheet with aluminum foil and place a wire rack over top.
-Spray the rack with nonstick spray or oil.
+Line a baking sheet with aluminum foil.
+Spray the foil with nonstick cooking spray.

-Place salmon directly on the prepared wire rack, skin side down.
+Place salmon directly on the prepared baking sheet, skin side down.
 Brush the surface of the salmon with sunflower oil and sprinkle with salt and pepper.
 Place the baking sheet directly under the broiler.
-Cook for 10-12 minutes (depending on the salmon’s thickness) until opaque and easily flakable with a fork.
+Broiled for 6 to 12 minutes (depending on the salmon’s thickness) until opaque and easily flaked with a fork.
 Remove from the oven and allow to cool.
 When cool, cut salmon into bite-sized pieces and set aside.

 Cook noodles according to package directions.
 Drain in a colander and rinse well under cold water, then drain again, thoroughly.
 Transfer the noodles to a large mixing bowl.
 Slowly add the miso dressing, tossing gently, just until the noodles are coated.
 (You may not need all of the dressing right away.
 Serve any additional dressing on the side.)